soarlab/maline/README.md

 To create an x86-based AVD device, run:

-    avd-create.sh -a x86 -d maline-android-19
+    avd-create.sh -a x86 -d maline-avd

 Otherwise, if you want to base your AVD device on an ARM architecture, execute:

-    avd-create.sh -a armeabi-v7a -d maline-android-19
+    avd-create.sh -a armeabi-v7a -d maline-avd

 The device creation process usually takes about 5 minutes.